-Lim Mr. Henry Lim Bon Liong, Mr. Joseph Lim Bon Huan, Mr. Family.....
-Gerry Lim Bon Hiong, and Mr. Ruben Lim Bon Siong.
-MAO.....
-Municipal Agriculture Office NFA.....
-National Food Authority Offer.....
-Up to Php2,000,000,000 Commercial Papers Offer Discount to face value Price.....
-Php or Philippine Pesos, the lawful currency of the Republic of the or P.....
-Philippines PDEx.....
-Philippine Dealing & Exchange Corp.
-PDST-R2.....
-PDS benchmark reference rates as reported in the website of the PDS Group PDTC.....
-The Philippine Depository and Trust Corporation PFRS.....
-Philippine Financial Reporting Standards Philratings.....
-Philippine Ratings Services Corporation Prospectus.....
-This Prospectus together with all its annexes, appendices and amendments, if any SEC.....
-The Philippine Securities and Exchange Commission SLAC or SL Agritech......
-SL Agritech Corporation Subsequent Issuances subsequent to the Initial Issuance Issuance.....
-Issue Manager and Underwriter / Arranger Multinational Investment Bancorporation SRC.....
-Republic Act No. 8799, otherwise known as "The Securities Regulation Code" Term Deposit Facility....
-The Term Deposit Facility (TDF) is a key liquidity absorption facility, commonly used by central banks for liquidity management.
+Page 8 Mr. Henry Lim Bon Liong, Mr. Joseph Lim Bon Huan, Mr. Gerry Lim Bon Hiong, and Mr. Ruben Lim Bon Siong.
+Lim Family.....

+MAO Municipal Agriculture Office NFA National Food Authority Offer Up to Php2,000,000,000 Commercial Papers Offer Price Discount to face value P or Php or P Philippine Pesos, the lawful currency of the Republic of the Philippines PDEx Philippine Dealing & Exchange Corp.
+PDST-R2 PDS benchmark reference rates as reported in the website of the PDS Group PDTC The Philippine Depository and Trust Corporation PFRS Philippine Financial Reporting Standards Philratings Philippine Ratings Services Corporation Prospectus This Prospectus together with all its annexes, appendices and amendments, if any SEC The Philippine Securities and Exchange Commission SLAC or SL Agritech SL Agritech Corporation Subsequent Issuance Issuances subsequent to the Initial Issuance Issue Manager and Underwriter / Arranger Multinational Investment Bancorporation Republic Act No. 8799, otherwise known as "The Securities Regulation Code" Term Deposit Facility The Term Deposit Facility (TDF) is a key liquidity absorption facility, commonly used by central banks for liquidity management.
 Due to the BSP's inability to issue its own debt instruments, the TDF will be tasked to withdraw a large part of the structural liquidity from the financial system to bring market rates closer to the BSP policy rate.

-Underwriting Agreement
+Underwriter Page 9 Multinational Investment Bancorporation the Offer and providing that the Offer shall be underwritten by the Underwriter on a best efforts basis

-The agreement entered into by and between the Company and the Underwriter, indicating the terms and conditions of the Offer and providing that the Offer shall be underwritten by the Underwriter on a best efforts basis
+Underwriting The agreement entered into by and between the Company and the Underwriter, indicating the terms and conditions of